-- Defining resource requirements for the specific project or tasks. - Taking stock of the company's available resources. - Assessing which resources are available.
-Named employees. - Allocating and re-allocating resources, including analysing dependencies related to tasks, other projects and teams.
+- Defining resource requirements for the specific project or tasks. - Taking stock of the available resources in the company. - Assessing which resources are available. - Allocating and re-allocating resources, including analysing dependencies related to tasks, other projects and teams.

 Check out TimeLog PSA resource management